futurice/masifunde-fe/README.md

 The project uses [Contentful](https://www.contentful.com/) javascript package.
 To understand better the API structure you should login into Contentful and have a look into `Content models` to see how they are structured.
 The credentials can be found at https://password.futurice.com/.

+## Testing Fundraisingbox locally

+Fundraisingbox only displays the form in the iframe if you load the iframe from a specified domain, e.g. masifunde.netlify.com.
+In order to test it locally you need to expose your localhost.
+You can use ngrok (https://ngrok.com/) for this.
+Install ngrok and run the command ```ngrok http 3000 --region eu```.
+You will then see the address to which ngrok exposes your localhost.

+Log into Masifunde's Fundraisingbox (https://secure.fundraisingbox.com).
+In the top right hover "Einstellung" and click "Spendenformular".
+In the "Welches Formular wollen Sie bearbeiten" dropdown select the correct Fundraising form (as of writing this, that's "Development").
+Paste your ngrok address into the field "Einbettungsadresse".
+Save.
+If you go to your ngrok address you should now be able to see the Fundraising form.